radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 ### Sync Engine

-The sync engine log is located at <RLI_HOME>\vds_server\logs\sync_engine\sync_engine.log on the RadiantOne node where the sync engine processor that is assigned for the pipeline is running.
+The sync engine log sync_engine.log on the RadiantOne node where the sync engine processor that is assigned for the pipeline is running.
 If RadiantOne is deployed in a cluster, a sync engine processor can be running on one or more nodes and the pipeline processing is distributed across them.
-Check for the <RLI_HOME>\vds_server\logs\sync_engine\sync_engine.log on each cluster node to find the correct log file.
-Or you can use the Global Sync tab to download the corresponding sync_engine.log file by selecting the topology and clicking Configure next to the pipeline.
-Select the Apply component and in the Log Viewer section, click the Download button.
+The sync_engine.log can be viewed and downloaded from the Server Control Panel > Log Viewer.

 ## HDAP Trigger

 When virtual views are created on RadiantOne Universal Directory (HDAP) stores or persistent cache, and those views are configured for persistent cache, the change capture connector type defaults to HDAP Trigger.
 This is an internal mechanism that automatically refreshes persistent caches that are built on top of other persistent caches or RadiantOne Universal Directory (HDAP) stores.
-When the RadiantOne VDS Sync Engine is configured for DEBUG log level, the HDAP trigger activity is logged into: <RLI_HOME>/vds_server/logs/sync_engine/sync_engine.log
+When the RadiantOne VDS Sync Engine is configured for DEBUG log level, the HDAP trigger activity is logged into the sync_engine.log

 You can set the log level from Main Control Panel > Settings > Logs > Log Settings as shown below.